transferzero/api-documentation/_docs/transaction-flow.md

 </div>

 You can read more about problems during payments at our [error handling documentation]({{ "/docs/error-handling/" | prepend: site.baseurl }}).

+## State Reason Details

+Contains detailed information about error. `state_reason_details` contains fields: `code`, `category`, `messages`, `description`.

+There are six group of errors based on error codes:
+* 0 - everything is ok
+* 1x - transaction is awaiting
+* 2x - recipient action required
+* 3xx - temporary error.
+We will retry the transaction at a later date.
+* 4xx - recipient error
+* 5xx - sender / regulatory error

 # Cancelling recipients and transactions